Decoding Meme Coin Tokenomics: What to Look For

 Detecting Unsustainable or Malicious Designs

-- Unclear or overly complex code that masks functionalities.
+• Unclear or overly clever code that masks true intent.